 Each Clan has two desired commodities - a Primary and a Secondary commodity.
 Clans may trade at Fair in their desired commodities for Hirelings (Primary) and/or Slaves (Secondary) during the Fair Trading months (any transactions should be considered as part of Fair transactions).
-A maximum of 100 Hirelings and 60 Slaves may be purchased in each transaction - though this is indexed and increases over time (see current Fair sheet for current maximum volumes).
+A maximum of 100 Hirelings and 60 Slaves may be purchased in each transaction - though this is indexed and increases over time and is also increased by Fair multipliers such as for having a City (see current Fair sheet for current maximum volumes).
 These are in addition to Hirelings and Slaves appearing for sale in the regular price list (these are not indexed in volume).